|

 with cripples and beggars and Vienna is considerably run down", young

-American conductor Thor Johnson wrote in a letter to his parents.
+Johnson wrote in a letter to his parents when he was following

 Even

-after the war had ended an important factor for succeeding was "luck".
+in 1945, after World War Two had ended, an important factor for succeeding

+as in the United States.
 Was he considered a commodity?
 A convenience?
-Could well be.

 Listening